Deed: Title deed

-The Germany operate a 'property register'.
+Germany operates a 'property register'.
 Title deeds are documents showing ownership, as well as rights, obligations, or mortgages on the property.
 Since around 2000, compulsory registration has been required for all properties mortgaged or transferred.
 The details of rights, obligations, and covenants referred to in deeds will be transferred to the register, a contract describing the property ownership.

 Difference between a deed and an agreement

 The main difference between a deed and an agreement is that the deed is generally signed by only one person / party.
-Examples of a deed are deeds of hypothecation for creating charge on movable properties in favour of the banks/financial institutions etc.
+Examples of a deed are deeds of hyphenation for creating charge on movable properties in favor of the banks/financial institutions etc.

 An agreement by its name suggests that there should be at least two parties signing/approving the same.
 Examples of an agreement are agreement to sale, loan agreement etc.

 At common law, ownership was proven via an unbroken chain of title deeds.
 The Torrens title system is an alternative way of proving ownership.
 First introduced in South Australia in 1858 by Sir Robert Torrens and adopted later by the other Australian states and other countries, ownership under Torrens title is proven by possession of a certificate of title and the corresponding entry in the property register.
 This system removes risks associated with unregistered deeds and fraudulent or otherwise incorrect transactions.
 It is much easier and cheaper to administer, lowering transaction costs.
 Some Australian properties are still conveyed using a chain of title deeds – usually properties that have been owned by the same family since the nineteenth century – and these are often referred to as 'Old System' deeds.